 AFP/Bac Ninh, Vietnam

-The explosion reduced four homes to rubble and shattered the windows of surrounding buildings.
+The explosion completely razed four homes to charred rubble and shattered the windows of surrounding buildings.

 A one-year-old boy and a girl were killed, according to a report from the provincial health department seen by AFP.